 VMware is a massive development shop!!
 I mean we have a TON of developers always cranking out new features and capabilities for our solutions.
-So, it is safe to say that we run into all of the same challenges that other companies that are developing applications run in to.
-In this post I am going to walk through the transformation that VMware has gone through to over come many of the challenges our customers face today by using our own solutions internally.
+So, it is safe to say that we run into all of the same challenges that other companies that are developing applications run into.
+In this post, I am going to walk through the transformation that VMware has gone through to overcome many of the challenges our customers face today by using our own solutions internally.
 We call it “drinking our own champagne“…because frankly no one wants to “eat their own dog food“!!!

-Like many companies with large numbers of developers and development teams, VMware is no different in the challenges we face when it comes to delivery.
+Like many companies with large numbers of developers and development teams, VMware is no different in terms of the challenges we face when it comes to delivery.
 We were a company who’s focus was developing tools used to create and manage the software defined datacenter and these tools were design to run in the datacenter (on-prem).
-Now VMware is a company that has transformed to not only focus on enhancing those on-prem solutions, but we also are focusing heavily on providing choice to our customers by offering these tools as SaaS services.
+Now VMware is a company that has transformed to not only focus on enhancing those on-prem solutions, but we are also focusing heavily on providing choice to our customers by offering these tools as SaaS services.
 That’s not as easy as it sounds…at all.
 In order to deliver our current solutions in a SaaS format we had to make the transformation that many of our customers are starting now.
-Going from old-school monolithic application design concepts and delivery to modern micro-services architectures to be able to run at cloud scale.
+Going from old-school monolithic application design concepts and delivery to modern micro-services architectures to be able to run at cloud speed and scale.

 What We Deal With:

 Let’s digest the above graphic to understand the magnitude of the environment we deal with in just ONE of our business units.
-In a single business unit at VMware (this example is the business unit I am in called the Cloud Management Business Unit or CMBU) we have on average 4 to 5 releases going on in parallel at any time, 120+ projects yearly, over 10M lines of code…there is a lot going on!
+In a single business unit at VMware (this example is the business unit I am in, called the Cloud Management Business Unit or CMBU) we have on average 4 to 5 releases going on in parallel at any time, 120+ projects yearly, over 10M lines of code…there is a lot going on!